Shutout: Ice hockey

 In ice hockey, a shutout (SO) is credited to a goaltender who successfully stops the other team from scoring during the entire game.
-In regular season games, if the score is 0-0 with the game going to a penalty shootout, both goaltenders are credited with a shutout.
-A shutout may be shared between two goaltenders, but will not be listed in either of their individual statistics.
+In regular season games, if the score is 0–0 with the game going to a penalty shootout, both goaltenders are credited with a shutout.
 The record holder for most regular-season career shutouts in the National Hockey League (NHL) is Martin Brodeur with 125 (see the all-time regular season shutout leaders).
+For a single NHL season, the most shutouts recorded by a goaltender is 22, by George Hainsworth during the 1928–29 season.
 The modern-day record for a team being shut out in a season is held by the Columbus Blue Jackets at 16, during the 2006–07 season.

-In the event a shutout happens while using several goaltenders, the shutout will be credited to the team who shut out the opponent.
-However, no single goaltender will be awarded the shutout.
+In the event that a shutout is accomplished by a team using more than one goaltender in the game, the shutout is credited to the team, and no goaltender is awarded a shutout.
 This has happened several times in NHL history: